emwong2019/my-first-repo/readme.txt

 Welcome to My First Repo
 Learning Git is going well so far i added this line in the update-readme branch.
-It is a sunny outside today
+It is a windy outside today